x157/x157.github.io/UE5/LyraStarterGame/Experience/index.md

 - Generally you'll need to make a BP version of this to configure the menu widgets
   - Inject this component into the Game State in your Experience Definition to activate the Lyra FrontEnd experience
+- This can be used as an example component that loads an experience even if you do not want to use Lyra's FrontEnd